 Because the Worldwide Web processes every page request separately, cookies are required to ‘remember’ information that needs to be kept from one page for another – whether you are logged in to the site, for example, your user preferences and the contents of a shopping basket.

 Cookies are also used to provide anonymised tracking data through Google Analytics, which help us see if the website is working properly, and may also be used by social media sites if you are logged into them at the same time as you visit our site.

 As a rule, cookies will make your browsing experience better.
 However, you may prefer to disable cookies on this site and on others.
-For help doing that, we suggest consulting the Help section of your browser or taking a look at the All About Cookies website which offers guidance for all modern browsers.
+For help doing that, we suggest consulting the Help section of your browser.